nmanich/small-ebird-scripts/README.md

 # small-ebird-scripts
 Little scripts that split something off or summarize the big EBD download.

+codes-per-checklist - sums the number of higher coded records (i.e. not F) per checklist.
+Beware - will not catch hidden sensitive species.

-Duplicate-locID-checker3 - searches for point locations in eBird that map to more than one LocID (which can result in point locations not showing on the map).
+duplicate-locID-checker3 - searches for point locations in eBird that map to more than one LocID (which can result in point locations not showing on the map).

 eBird-checklist-collator - Takes downloaded ebird checklists (downloaded by the user from the checklist URL page) and loads them in bulk into a single csv.

-Exports-checklists-with-no-codes - This script searches for checklists with no codes on them and outputs all observtions from those checklists.
+exports-checklists-with-no-codes - This script searches for checklists with no codes on them and outputs all observtions from those checklists.

 group-checklist-discrepancies - checks for records on a shared group ID that are coded differently